President Trump: 'We Have To Do Something' About Violent Video Games, Movies - Slashdot

 No, the NRA's real power is how quickly - and repeatedly - they can mobilize their supporters.
 As importantly, NRA supporters don't forget about the issue in a month or two; gun-control is

 /the/ major issue for them.
-It trumps issues like abortion, taxes, immigration, and all the other hot-button topics that
+It trumps issues like abortion, taxes, immigration, and all the other hot-button topics that divide this nation.
+And they vote.

+The NRA wields a huge club because they can get a huge number of voters behind (or against) a particular candidate depending on his stance on gun-control.
+Although many other issues result in vocal support (or disagreement), very few groups have a the same ability to guarantee actual votes on the topic.
+The NRA does.
+That's why they don't need to push so much money at the candidates (that money, after all, is mostly used for advertising to convince voters to their side; with the NRA, the issue is already decided).
+So rather than risk alienating them most politicians try to either placate the NRA or avoid the issue entirely.

 Oh FFS here we go again..
 (Score:5, Insightful)